 Rededication of Franta Belsky’s Sculpture of Winston Churchill

-After a successful conservation treatment, Franta Belsky's monumental sculpture of Winston Churchill will be rededicated outside America's National Churchill Museum.
+After a successful conservation treatment, Franta Belsky's monumental sculpture of Winston Churchill was rededicated outside America's National Churchill Museum.

-Enid and R. Crosby Kemper Lecture by The Rt.
+Enid and R. Crosby Kemper Lecture on "World Peace, Free Trade, and Rules-Based Order" by The Rt.
 Hon.
 Sir Conor Burns and induction of new Churchill Fellows

 Churchill Fellows Luncheon